Therapy for Trauma

 Cognitive Processing Therapy (CPT) has shown promise in treating PTSD symptoms that have arisen following exposure to a variety of traumatic situations, such as child abuse, conflict, assault, and natural disasters.
 Trauma can alter your perspective of the world and yourself.
 You learn a new coping mechanism through CPT therapy.
 You’ll also discover how to determine if the facts confirm or negate your assumptions.
 Finally, you might choose whether it makes sense to adopt a fresh viewpoint.

-Trauma Therapy FAQs
+About Trauma Therapy

 Trauma therapy is client-led, so you decide how quickly the treatment moves along and what topics you feel comfortable talking about.
 Additionally, trauma therapists are qualified to assist with trauma recovery without requiring you to relive the trauma.